 |combined||A keyword which indicates that the index/list contains both e-mail addresses and domain names|

 |EmptyOK||A keyword which indicates that the index/list may be empty.
 This suppresses the check that ensures that at least one entry has been loaded from the file.
 Failure to load any entries could be a symptom of a corrupted file.|

 |WSDelim||A keyword which indicates that any number of white spaces may separate the phone number and the DNS_DATA code in a loaded TXT list.|

-Default: No transmit-time checking, or only legacy checking will be performed.
+Default: No launch-time checking will be performed.

 $dns_email @FFBASE\dnsemail.ndx 200

 If you use the default global look-up file DNS_MAIL.NDX on this command (rather than a custom look-up file) you should disable the transmit-time look-up in the same file.
 This is done as follows:

 $dns_email @FFLOG\DNS_MAIL.NDX ; use DNS_MAIL.NDX look-up at launch time

 $var_def DNS_MAIL_PATH none ; suppress send time DNS_MAIL.NDX look-up